PlayeRom/flightgear-addon-logbook/README.md

 ### Data filtering

 The addon allows you to filter some columns in the main log window.
-At the moment you can filter by the "Aircraft" and "Type" columns.
-To use filtering, hover the mouse cursor over a given column (it will be highlighted) and click it.
+At the moment you can filter by the "Date" (as a year), "Aircraft", "Type", "Callsign", "From", "To", "Landings" and "Crash" columns.
+To use filtering, hover the mouse cursor over a column name (it will be highlighted) and click it.
 A new window will appear with a choice of values.
 For filtering on the "Aircraft" column, these will be the IDs of aircraft you have flown before.
-For filtering by the "Type" column, these will be the names of aircraft types.
-Each window with filters also has the "Default All" position, which means that the filter will be turned off and all items will be shown.
+For filtering by the "Type" column, these will be the names of aircraft types, etc. Each window with filters also has the "Default All" position, which means that the filter will be turned off and all items will be shown.
 When the filter is enabled, a `(!)` sign will be shown next to the filtered column to warn that the filter has been used.

 After using the filter, the "Totals" row will also be updated with the filtered data.
-In this way, he can see statistics for a specific aircraft or types of aircraft.
+In this way, you can see statistics for a specific aircraft or types of aircraft.

 ### Editing and deleting data